Realistic Pantry Organization

 Make it Functional

-Lastly, what if we did all the work above and were left with a beautiful space, and yet it still wasn’t functional.
+Lastly, what if we did all the work above and ended up with a beautiful space that still wasn’t functional?
 I did say “realistic pantry organization,” right?
 We have to be mindful of the area we are organizing.
 Don’t forget the end goal you set.
-For me, it is important to have snacks easily accessible for Maddox, a clean appearance, it doubles as storage, and I must have labels displayed easily.
+For me, it is important to have snacks easily accessible for Maddox, a clean appearance, it doubles as storage, and labels displayed easily.

 I use the top of our pantry for storing my larger entertainment pieces.
 Vegetables that like the dark pantry can be displayed on a tiered stand so that you can quickly assess what you need before heading to the store.
 I leave utensils in their caddies so that I can grab them as needed and quickly set them out for guests.
 Ultimately, the pantry has to work for your needs, so be sure to consider them while organizing.